 Digital Stamp Card

-- View attendance history and remaining stamps (quota)
+- View attendance history and remaining stamps (quota) at a glance

-- See expiry dates at a glance
+- See expiry dates without counting manually

 Humanising the Matching Experience